Kitsune: General overview

-The concept of certain families being "fox owners" (kitsune-mochi) due to it taming a jinko or ninko were written about in the Edo Period and Meiji era, but appear to be localized around Izumo Province (also further described under kitsunetsuki) which was the backdrop of Lafcadio Hearn's folkloristics.
+The concept of certain families being "fox owners" (kitsune-mochi) due to having tamed a jinko or ninko were written about in the Edo Period and Meiji era, but appear to be localized around Izumo Province (also further described under kitsunetsuki) which was the backdrop of Lafcadio Hearn's folkloristics.
 In Izumo, the "owner" families were feared as being able to unleash the fox spirits on normal people.

 In other regions, it is only the yamabushi or lay priests trained in shugendō who have the reputation of using kiko (気狐).
 In some cases, the fox or fox-spirit summoned is called the osaki.
 The familiar may also be known as the kuda-gitsune (管狐) because they were believed to be so small, or become so small as to fit inside a tube.

 The kitsune appears in numerous Japanese works.
-Noh, kyogen (Tsurigitsune), or bunraku and kabuki (Yoshitsune Senbon Zakura) plays derived from folk tales feature them, as do contemporary works such as native animations, comic books and video games.
+Noh (Kokaji), kyogen (Tsurigitsune), or bunraku and kabuki (Ashiya Dōman ōuchi kagami, Yoshitsune Senbon Zakura) plays derived from folk tales feature them, as do contemporary works such as native animations, comic books and video games.